-Anyone who moves to or within Germany should register their name and residential address at the Residents’ Registration Office ("Einwohnermeldeamt", "Bürgeramt" or "Bürgerbüro") within two weeks.
+Anyone who moves to or within Germany should register their name and residential address at the Residents’ Registration Office ("Einwohnermeldeamt", "Bürgeramt" or "Bürgerbüro") within two weeks at the latest.
 If you don't register or do it too late, you might have to pay a fine.
 When you register you will receive an Official Registration Confirmation ("Amtliche Meldebestätigung").
 Keep this paper in a safe place.
-This enables you to prove - even without your ID - that you are registered in a municipality or city in Germany, i.e. that you reside there.
+This enables you to prove - even without your ID - that you are registered in a municipality or city in Germany, i.e. you reside there.

 Important: This registration has nothing to do with the registration you -as an asylum seeker- need to do at the immigration office, i.e. refugees are required to do both.
 Find out more about registeration process for refugees in the chapter “Registration as an asylum seeker”.
 Details of registration laws are specified in the Federal Registration Act (BMG).

 Who must register and when?